 Examples of major EARN activities and areas of focus include:

 - Primer on Disability Inclusion

 People with disabilities can offer employers a competitive edge, helping diversify and strengthen workplaces through varied perspectives on how to confront challenges and get the job done.
 For those new to the issue, EARN's Primer on Disability Inclusion provides a starting point, outlining the what, why and how of creating a disability-inclusive workplace.

-EARN's online Training Center offers webinars and other resources for employers interested in recruiting, hiring, retaining and advancing people with disabilities.
+EARN's online Dinah Cohen Training Center for Disability Employment & Inclusion offers webinars and other resources for employers interested in recruiting, hiring, retaining and advancing people with disabilities.
 Browse the offerings to learn about employer responsibilities under various disability nondiscrimination and employment laws, interviewing and onboarding, and other topics related to disability inclusion.

 Developed with input from a range of employers with exemplary track records in disability employment, this framework outlines seven core components of a disability-inclusive workplace, along with a menu of strategies for achieving them.

 EARN's Section 501 "InfoCenter" provides information to help federal agencies understand the updates to Section 501 of the Rehabilitation Act issued in January 2017.
 Among other requirements, these updates say federal agencies must adopt employment goals for individuals with disabilities (with sub-goals for individuals with targeted disabilities) and provide personal assistance services to certain employees who need them because of a disability.

 - Small Business & Disability: Steps to Success